JonathanTippy/RationalRange/README.md

 ### Goodies:
 - If an integer can be represented, it can be perfectly divided by any other integer that can be represented.
-- If an operation yields a value whose upper bound and lower bound are the same, the result is exactly correct.
+- If an operation yields a value whose upper bound and lower bound are the same (and act to include rather than exclude their value), the result is exactly that value.

 It should also be able to handle the dreaded 0.1 + 0.2 very easily (no decimals in the from string constructor yet though)